Knife-cut noodles: Preparation

 The noodles are made by mixing water and flour, and other ingredients to create dough.
 Cooking oil is added to increase elasticity and chewiness.
 After resting, the dough chunk is then sliced in a quick motion with strips of dough going directly into the boiling water.
 Learning the technique to do this can take years, but a skilled chef can slice up to 200 strands per minute.
 This makes the noodles very fresh.

-The noodles are usually served inside a broth, but they are sometimes fried.
+The noodles are usually served in broth, but they are sometimes fried.